-Not only does it show that you did your homework, it also gives your audience a detailed plan worth investing in.
+Not only does this show that you did your homework, it also gives your audience a detailed plan worth investing in.
 To maximize the advantages of an idea-driven proposal, there are four elements to keep in mind:

 Every client always has a problem that needs solving, but you aren’t the only one pitching for their business contract.
-You’ll always have competition, each with their own unique solutions.
+You’ll always have competition—each with their own unique solutions.